The-MoonTg-project/custom_modules/README.md

 from pyrogram import Client, filters, enums from pyrogram.types import Message

-from utils.misc import modules_help, prefix
+from utils import modules_help, prefix

 # if your module has packages from PyPi